KHMD2000/My-Portfolio./Case study: How does a bike-share navigate speedy success/Overview_of_analysis.md

 ### total_plots
 represents dataset grouped by rideable type of bike and type of member, with their respective total counts.

+## Code scripts
+There are 12 python code scripts, each representing the analysis done for each month, each named after the month the analysis is done for except January which is named 'main'.
+After doing some brief analysis on each script, all files are exported, and then imported in the 'main' script in which all datasets are joined and further analysis can be performed.

 ## Analysis

 ### Preliminary investigation